GIANTS FOUND IN NORTH AMERICA - Mary Sutherland

 The Holy Records of North America from "Revelations – Truths Revealed" by Mary Sutherland

 scattered in every state, legibly written on the surface of the soil, in the earthen mounds, effigies, ruins and the Herculean embankments of North America.
-Many of the ruins of the Old
+Many of the ruins of the Old World

 were universally used as an `abiding record'.
-They stand today not only as testament of the antediluvian age of man but to provide us with the first records of man during and after
+They stand today not only as testament of the antediluvian age of man but to provide us with the first records of man during and after the great

 It is biblically recorded that during the migrations of Lot and Abraham - by divine authority - an `altar of earth' was to be built at each place of sojourning and wherever any circumstance of

 "An altar of earth shalt thou make unto me; and shall sacrifice thereon thy burnt-offering and thy peace- offering, thy sheep and oxen.
 In all places where I record my name, I will come unto thee,

 `In the days of `Peleg', Noah divided the earth between his sons, Shem, Ham and Jephet and they were to go forth and multiply.
 Africa was given to Ham, the temperate zones to Shem and the

 frigid zones to Japhet.
 In every zone they occupied we find the earthen mounds… in a great variety of form and arrangement.

 The Berber Project by the late Dr. Barry Fell (Professor Emeritus of Harvard University) states that the Vikings believed North America was, at one time, a peninsula of North Africa.
 Herodotus

 described a place ' beyond the Pillars of Hercules where the Carthaginians traded for precious metals.
 He wrote that the local natives used `smoke signals' to communicate over long distances.
 (An

 obvious reference to an ancient custom the Native American Indian adopted from the ancient people.)